-(3) Receipts are required for all lodging expenses.
+(3) Itemized receipts or equivalent are required for all lodging expenses.

 (4) Overnight lodging may be reimbursed only when the state agent is traveling on official state business and is either:

 (a) At a location greater than forty-five miles from both the state agent's residence and headquarters, or;

 (b) At a location greater than thirty miles from both the state agent's residence and headquarters for conference purposes.

 Reimbursement is authorized for conference registration fees and conference expenses as follows: